-The concept of declarative frameworks for intelligent data processing has a rich history in database research, with crowdsourcing systems like CrowdDB, Deco, CDB, and Qurk sharing similar principles to \docetl~\cite{franklin2011crowddb, parameswaran2012deco, li2018cdb, marcus2011crowdsourced}.
-While these systems leverage human intelligence rather than LLMs, they demonstrate the power of declarative approaches in handling complex, unstructured data processing tasks. \docetl builds upon this tradition, adapting declarative principles to the unique challenges and opportunities presented by LLM-powered processing~\cite{parameswaran2023revisiting}.
-By combining a flexible, low-code interface with sophisticated, agent-driven optimization techniques, \docetl represents a significant step forward in making advanced document processing capabilities accessible to a wide range of users and applications.
+Finally, declarative frameworks for intelligent data processing have a rich history in database research through crowdsourcing systems like CrowdDB, Deco, CDB, and Qurk~\cite{franklin2011crowddb, parameswaran2012deco, li2018cdb, marcus2011crowdsourced}.
+While these systems use human rather than machine intelligence, they demonstrate declarative interfaces' power for complex tasks. \docetl extends this tradition to address the unique challenges of LLM-powered processing~\cite{parameswaran2023revisiting} through its flexible interface and agent-driven optimization.